neutrinomuon/PyFluxconserving/README.md

 </pre>

 <br>PyFluxConSPec.py is a python wrapper to the library in fortran called
-pyfluxconserving.flib.
+PyFluxconserving.flib.
 The fortran directory can be compiled separately for each individual subroutine.

 <hr>